DanGNielsen/dotfiles/README.md

 # dotfiles
-My dotfiles on GitHub to allow syncronization across servers and organizations.
+My dotfiles on GitHub to allow synchronization across servers and organizations.

 /dgn, 2018-11-19